Road Safety Manual

 While the key principles of a Safe System are well established (OECD, 2008 and 2016) and underpin the UN Global Plan for the Second Decade of Action for Road Safety (WHO, 2021), the challenge now is to translate these aspirations into practical policy implementation.
 This is especially important in low-and middle-income countries, where the burden of road injury is highest.

-A joint International Transport Forum - World Bank Working Group on "Implementing the Safe System" has developed a theorectical framework to guide those seeking to implement the Safe System approach (ITF, 2022).
+A joint International Transport Forum - World Bank Working Group on "Implementing the Safe System" has developed a theoretical framework to guide those seeking to implement the Safe System approach (ITF, 2022).
 The framework describes how to improve safety across each of the Safe System pillars through the various key components of a Safe System

 The framework provides a mechanism to help identify the current level of Safe System progress, which can be applied to a project, region, country, or organisation, as well as to interventions and activities..
 It can be tailored to the relevant stage of Safe System development (emerging, advancing, mature).
 The framework makes it possible to evaluate the extent to which an existing or planned road-safety project can be considered to align with the Safe System approach and where there is room for improvement.